 Diseases and infections are nowadays prevalent in human civilization.
-With modernization, we have created a good healthcare industry and faced so many diseases causing viruses and bacterias.
-One of the classy current examples of that is Covid 19, which has spread worldwide and has affected many.
+With modernization, we have created a good healthcare industry and faced many diseases causing viruses and bacterias.
+One of the classy current examples is Covid 19, which has spread worldwide and has affected many.

 There are both natural and human-made viruses in the world.
-Every virus is different in nature and causes harm in different ways.
-In this article, we will discuss the Nipah virus, and hence our main focus will be on viruses.
+Every virus is different and causes harm in different ways.
+This article will discuss the Nipah virus, and hence our main focus will be on viruses.

 What is a Virus?